-The rental income earned by the Company from its investment property, all of which are leased out under operating leases, amounted to P158,874,581 and P158,522,863 in 2021 and 2020, respectively, as disclosed in Note 31.
-Direct operating expenses such as depreciation, repairs and maintenance and real property taxes, arising from holding the investment property amounted to P46,229,463 and P48,195,555 during 2021 and 2020, respectively and are included in general and administrative expenses.
+The rental income earned by the Company from its investment property, all of which are leased out under operating leases, amounted to P175,256,704 and P158,874,581in 2022 and 2021, respectively, as disclosed in Note 31.
+Direct operating expenses such as depreciation, repairs and maintenance and real property taxes, arising from holding the investment property amounted to P37,395,558 and P46,229,463 during 2022 and 2021, respectively and are included in general and administrative expenses.

-Management believes there is no indication that an impairment loss has occurred on its investment property in 2021 and 2020.
+Management believes there is no indication that an impairment loss has occurred on its investment property in 2022 and 2021.